-If you have an advanced class, have them read the 2006 Thomas Putnam (NOT the dude from The Crucible) article "Hemingway on War and its Aftermath" from Prologue Magazine [http://www.archives.gov/publications/prologue/2006/spring/hemingway.html].
-Students need to learn to read academic articles and this one' is a relatively easy place to start.
+If you have an advanced class, you can also have them read the article "Hemingway on War and its Aftermath" from Prologue Magazine.
+Students will eventually need to learn to read academic articles and this one's a relatively easy place to start.
 If they're struggling a bit, you might want to have them outline the article.
+They can do a 3-2-1 for this bad boy too.

-Step 3: 'Lead a class discussion to get students ready to read the actual story.
+<strong>Step 3:</strong> When everyone's back in class, lead a discussion to get students ready to read the story.
 You'll probably want to spend at least 30 minutes on this.
-Take volunteers to share some of their 3-2-1 findings—or, if you're feeling feisty that day, call on students at random. '(Take a few seconds to chuckle at their awkward shuffling and shifty eyes if you like.)
-Step 4: Wrap up your discussion by posing students this question: "In a single sentence, how would you describe the feelings of writers in the Post-World War I world?"
+Take volunteers to share some of their 3-2-1 findings—or, if you're feeling feisty that day, call on students at random.
+The point is to get them thinking about what was going on in literary history and history history to better see what Hemingway's story is responding to.

+<strong>Step 4:</strong> Wrap up your discussion by posing this question: "In a single sentence, how would you describe the feelings of writers in the Post-World War I world?"
 Then conduct a think-pair-share activity that allows a student to share their answers to this question.
 A think-pair-share is a simple task:

 Students will answer the question (in their heads or on paper—whatever you prefer).

-Students will pair up with someone close by and share their answers
+Students will pair up with someone close by and share their answers.

-Students will then volunteer classmates who had interesting answers
+Students will then volunteer classmates who had interesting answers.

-Step 5: 'Have your students read the story.
+<strong>Step 5:</strong> Now that you've deepened their knowledge, have your students read the story.

 Common Core Standards Met: [CCSS.ELA-Literacy.RI.11-12.2, CCSS.ELA-Literacy.RI.11-12.7,]